pozdnyakov/WebFundamentals/src/content/en/updates/2017/09/sensors-for-the-web.md

 - AmbientLightSensor
 - Magnetometer

-You can enable Generic Sensor APIs for development purposes by turning a feature flag.
+You can enable Generic Sensor APIs for development purposes by turning on a feature flag.
 Go to [chrome://flags/#enable-generic-sensor](chrome://flags/#enable-generic-sensor) to enable motion sensors or [chrome://flags/#enable-generic-sensor-extra-classes](chrome://flags/#enable-generic-sensor-extra-classes)